hovarthan21/hovarthan21.github.io/_posts/2026-06-23-rise-of-geoai.md

 ---

-*Author: Hovarthan S | Practitioner in GeoAI, satellite remote sensing, and geospatial data science.
-Working with Copernicus, Google Earth Engine, MintPy, GeoPandas, and Rasterio on real-world earth observation problems.*
+*Author: Hovarthan S | AI/ML Developer & Researcher.
+Working on GeoAI and Data Science to develope an advanced AI to save Billions of lives across the world.*